KhronosGroup/glTF-Sample-Assets/README.md

   * Cesium Man
   * Cesium Milk Truck

 For the assets that remained, there were no changes to the Asset name.
 READMEs were provided to assist in navigation to any directories that were removed or substantially changed.

+---
+&copy; 2023, The Khronos Group.
+Licensed as CC-BY 4.0 International